-- 7 The mandatory provision, defined in section 81 of the 2007 Act, is provision vesting in the local authority: - 7.1 the parental responsibility to provide, in a manner appropriate to the stage of development of the child, guidance to the child (which responsibility vests in the local authority until the child is 18); and - 7.2 the parental right to regulate the child's residence (which right vests in the local authority until the child is 16). - 8 Ancillary provisions are defined in section 82 of the 2007 Act as: - 8.1 Provisions vesting in the local authority all other parental responsibilities and parental rights except those to maintain personal relations and direct contact with the child on a regular basis; - 8.2 Provisions vesting in a person other than the local authority all parental responsibilities and all parental rights except the right to have the child living with him or otherwise to regulate the child's residence.
-In practice, such parental responsibilities and parental rights are vested in long term foster carers or prospective adopters; - 8.3 Provisions extinguishing any parental responsibilities or parental rights which, immediately before the making of the permanence order, vested in the parent or guardian of the child and which, by reason of the permanence order, will vest in the local authority or another person; - 8.4 Provisions specifying arrangements for contact between the child and any other person; - 8.5 Provisions determining any question which has arisen in respect of any parental responsibility or parental right or any other aspect of the welfare of the child. - Provision granting authority for the child to be adopted can only be made in the permanence order if the conditions in section 83 of the 2007 Act are met.
-Those are discussed below. - 10 A permanence order can only be made in respect of a child who is under the age of 16 (by virtue of the definition of the mandatory provision).
-A permanence order may be made in respect of a child who is an adopted child but may not be made in respect of a child who is or has been married or a civil partner117.
-A permanence order cannot be made in respect of a child who is 12 or over unless the child consents or the court is satisfied that the child is incapable of consenting to the order118.

-- 11 The making of a permanence order automatically extinguishes the parental right to regulate the child's residence vested in any person immediately before the making of the permanence order119.
-Other parental responsibilities and parental rights of a parent or guardian may be extinguished by the making of ancillary provisions120.
-Parental responsibilities and parental rights which vest in a person other than a parent immediately before the making of a permanence order will be extinguished on the making of the permanence order121. - 12 Where a permanence order is made in respect of a child who is the subject of a compulsory supervision order made by the children's hearing122, on the making of the permanence order the judge or sheriff must order that the compulsory supervision order cease to have effect if he or she is satisfied that the child is no longer in need of protection, guidance, treatment or control123. - 13 The court may make such interim permanence order as it thinks fit124. - 14 A permanence order may be varied or revoked.
-The ancillary provisions included in the permanence order may be varied 125.
-Where a permanence order has been made which does not include provision granting authority for the adoption of the child, an application can be made to vary the terms of the permanence order to include such authority 126.
-The court may revoke a permanence order whether or not it includes provision granting authority for the child to be adopted 127.
-The local authority who applied for the permanence order in the first instance has a duty to make an application for variation of the terms of the permanence order or revocation of the permanence order if there has been a material change of circumstances directly relating to any of the order's provisions and the local authority considers the order ought to be varied or revoked 128.
+- responsibilities and parental rights are vested in long term foster carers or prospective adopters; - iii. provisions extinguishing any parental responsibilities or parental rights which, immediately before the making of the permanence order, vested in the parent or guardian of the child and which, by reason of the permanence order, will vest in the local authority or another person; - iv. provisions specifying arrangements for contact between the child and any other person; - v. provisions determining any question which has arisen in respect of any parental responsibility or parental right or any other aspect of the welfare of the child. - 46.
+Provision granting authority for the child to be adopted can only be made in the permanence order if the conditions in section 83 of the 2007 Act are met.
+Those are discussed below. - 47.
+A permanence order can only be made in respect of a child who is under the age of 16 (by virtue of the definition of the mandatory provision).
+A permanence order may be made in respect of a child who is an adopted child but may not be made in respect of a child who is or has been married or a civil partner.128 A permanence order cannot be made in respect of a child who is 12 or over unless the child consents or the court is satisfied that the child is incapable of consenting to the order.129 - 48.
+The making of a permanence order automatically extinguishes the parental right to regulate the child's residence vested in any person immediately before the making of the permanence order.130 Other parental responsibilities and parental rights of a parent or guardian may be extinguished by the making of ancillary provisions.131 Parental responsibilities and parental rights which vest in a person other than a parent immediately before the making of a permanence order will be extinguished on the making of the permanence order.132 - 49.
+Where a permanence order is made in respect of a child who is the subject of a compulsory supervision order made by the children's hearing133, on the making of the permanence order the judge or sheriff must order that the compulsory supervision order ceases to have effect if he or she is satisfied that the child is no longer in need of protection, guidance, treatment or control.134

-$^{^{118}}$ Section 84 (1) and (2) of the 2007 Act
+129 Section 84 (1) and (2) of the 2007 Act